rudibroekhuizen/puppet-role_logstash/README.md

 - puppetlabs/apt (version 1.7.x) with newer version there is issue with key_server: https://github.com/elastic/puppet-logstash/issues/191#issuecomment-87937782
 - puppetlabs/stdlib (>= 3.2.0)

+OR

+Use https://github.com/olx-inc/puppet-logstash and avoid the key_server issue

 ### Beginning with role_logstash

 The very basic steps needed for a user to get the module up and running.